 Step 2: Refer Employees to Proper Health Management Programs

-For employees experiencing long-term absence, additional programs can be helpful to overcome the current reason for illness, transition back into the workplace, and prevent future issues.
+For employees experiencing long-term absence, additional programs can be helpful to overcome the current reason for illness.
+This will also help them to transition back into the workplace and prevent future issues.
 Most organisations offer some form of an employee assistance program.
 Others offer a disease management program to provide additional resources to employees facing pressing health problems.

-More companies are beginning to offer more comprehensive wellness programs.
+More companies are beginning to offer more comprehensive wellness programs as part of their absence management policy.
 Not only are wellness programs engaging, they’re also a simple way to introduce healthy habits into the workplace.
 For example, you may want to have a once weekly exercise session during work hours.
 Doing so, and encouraging the participation of all employees, is likely to encourage other healthy habits that will improve general well-being and decrease absence over time.

-Engagement in these programs is vital because, without engagement, employees are likely to fall back on poor habits that may compromise well-being and other employee absence prevention initiatives.
+Engagement in these programs is vital because, without engagement, employees are likely to fall back on poor habits that may compromise well-being.
 As such, be sure to work with your employees to implement this preventative measure in your organisation.

 Step 3: Create a Return-to-Work Program